Loudspeaker: Wiring connections

 Most home hi-fi loudspeakers use two wiring points to connect to the source of the signal (for example, to the audio amplifier or receiver).
 To accept the wire connection, the loudspeaker enclosure may have binding posts, spring clips, or a panel-mount jack.
 If the wires for a pair of speakers are not connected with respect to the proper electrical polarity, (Note: The + and − connections on the speaker and amplifier should be connected + to + and − to −; speaker cable is almost always marked so that one conductor of a pair can be distinguished from the other, even if it has run under or behind things in its run from amplifier to speaker location.) the loudspeakers are said to be out of phase or more properly out of polarity.
 Given identical signals, motion in the cone of an out of polarity loudspeaker is in the opposite direction of the others.
 This typically causes monophonic material in a stereo recording to be canceled out, reduced in level, and made more difficult to localize, all due to destructive interference of the sound waves.
 The cancellation effect is most noticeable at frequencies where the loudspeakers are separated by a quarter wavelength or less; low frequencies are affected the most.
 This type of miswiring error does not damage speakers, but is not optimal for listening.

 With sound reinforcement system, PA system and instrument amplifier speaker enclosures, cables and some type of jack or connector are typically used.
-Lower- and mid-priced sound system and instrument speaker cabinets often use 1/4" jacks.
+Lower- and mid-priced sound system and instrument speaker cabinets often use 1/4-inch jacks.
 Higher-priced and higher-powered sound system cabinets and instrument speaker cabinets often use Speakon connectors.
 Speakon connectors are considered to be safer for high-wattage amplifiers, because the connector is designed so that human users cannot touch the connectors.